Parking tickets on private land

 In many areas, parking on public land is managed by the local authority.
 Where it isn’t, the police are responsible instead.
 Parking tickets can be issued by either the local authority parking attendant, or by a police officer or traffic warden.

-On private land, parking is often managed by private parking companies who issue their own parking tickets.
+On private land, parking is often managed by private parking companies who issue their own parking tickets, also called a parking charge notice (PCN).
 The rules about issuing these tickets are different to the rules about tickets issued by local authorities or the police.

 On this page, read about what you can expect if you get a parking ticket if you parked in a private car park or on private land.

 If you park on private land, such as a supermarket car park or a privately owned multi-story car park, you will have entered into a contract with the landowner.
 If there are clear signs displayed in the car park setting out rules for using the car park, then these are the terms of the contract.
 If any of these rules are broken, then the car park owner can take steps to enforce them.
 There is often a parking operating company managing the car park for the owner or landlord.

 Some roads are privately owned by the residents.
 Residents may have problems with unauthorised parking.
 Private landowners are entitled to impose reasonable terms and conditions and restrictions on those using their land.
 You may want to get legal advice about how to enforce your legal rights.
 Options available to resident landowners include:

 - asking the local authority to adopt the road, with enforcement coming under local authority control.
 This requires majority agreement.
 Your local authority can explain the process, including any costs.